\\\ Pets In Hot Weather

 - Try not to let your cat go out during the hottest times of the day.

 - Keep your cat well brushed particularly if they have a thicker coat during the hot period as it will help to thin out their coat and help the keep them cooler.

 - If they are really suffering, use a cool wet towel and place over their body for a few minutes only.
 After five minutes, it may start acting as an insulator.

-Ice water can shock so it’s important just to be cool fresh water.
+Ice water can shock pets so it’s important to provide cool fresh water.
 If you are worried about your pet take immediate advice from your vet.